malie.io Pokémon Trading Card Game export format

 Additional languages are presently beyond the scope of this specification; including all of the APAC regions and languages (Japanese, Korean, Indonesian, Thai and Chinese).
 Other langauges that are not in current production are also beyond the scope of this document (Russian, Polish, Dutch, Portuguese).

-All official Portuguese cards produced in this timeframe have been for the LATAM/Brazillian market specifically, and so “pt-BR” is used instead of “pt-PT”. “pt-PT” cards have been produced in the past, but the specifics of enumerating which ones is currently beyond the scope of this document.
+All official Portuguese cards produced in this timeframe have been for the LATAM/Brazillian market specifically, and so “pt-BR” is used instead of “pt-PT”.

 The majority of English cards produced in this timeframe have been for the North American market, and so “en-US” is preferred. e.g., “Grafaiai” has an attack named “Colorful Graffiti” and not “Colourful Graffiti”.